-The fixed component of remuneration, the gross annual income, which is to say the contractually guaranteed annual remuneration is monitored for all top management positions by sector salary surveys and the amount is set, in order to meet the criteria of retention and adequate remuneration, at a competitive level on the market.
+The fixed component of remuneration of the key management personnel, the gross annual income, which is to say the contractually guaranteed annual remuneration is monitored for all top management positions by sector salary surveys and the amount is set, in order to meet the criteria of retention and adequate remuneration, at a competitive level on the market.
+For the Chief Executive Officer such fixed remuneration is represented by the basic remuneration granted to each member of the Board of Directors and by the additional remuneration determined pursuant to Article 2389, para.
+3, of the Italian Civil Code.